steve2972/hello-world/README.md

 Hello everyone!

-It is a pleasure to finally join the git repository family.
+It is a pleasure to finally join the github family.
 I am a student at Hanyang University, a prestigious engineering school located at the heart of Seoul, the capital of South Korea.

 I will be uploading new projects in an on and off basis, including school projects, simple functions, etc.